sajfb/sajfb/README.md

   - [IDSL.MXP](https://github.com/idslme/IDSL.MXP) (Mass Spectrometry Parser) is a light and fast parser for mzML/mzXML/netCDF mass spectrometry data files.

   - [IDSL.SUFA](https://github.com/idslme/IDSL.SUFA) is a simplified version of the IDSL.UFA package to calculate isotopic profiles and adduct formulas from molecular formulas with no dependency on other R packages for online tools such as [isotopic profile calculator](https://ipc.idsl.me/).
-The IDSL.SUFA package has functions to process user-defined adduct formulas.
+The IDSL.SUFA package also provides functions to process user-defined adduct formulas.